 Charles is 48, lives in Macon, and is enrolled in MAGI Adult Medicaid plus HIV services through Ryan White.
 He is sentenced to a 4-year GDC term for a non-violent felony.
 Upon intake at Macon State Prison, his Medicaid is suspended.
 His HIV care is continued through Wellpath at the facility level, with antiretroviral therapy continuation.
 At month 14 of his sentence, he develops an opportunistic infection (Pneumocystis jirovecii pneumonia, PCP) and is transferred to Atrium Health Navicent in Macon for inpatient treatment.
 The 6-day inpatient admission is billed to Medicaid through the inpatient hospitalization exception, generating approximately $35,000 in Medicaid federal financial participation that offsets GDC's correctional medical cost.
 Six months before his parole-eligible date (month 42), GDC reentry case management begins coordination with DCH and with Mercy Care Atlanta, an FQHC with a strong HIV program.
 Pre-release Medicaid application is filed via Gateway.
 At month 48, Charles is paroled.
 His Medicaid flips from suspended to active on the release date.
 He has a Mercy Care appointment the next day for HIV care transition and antiretroviral continuation.

 Marquise is 17, lives in Atlanta, and is adjudicated delinquent for a felony charge.
 He is placed in a GA DJJ secure facility for 14 months.
-Under the 21st Century Cures Act §12005, his Medicaid eligibility (PeachCare for Kids, which he had since age 14) is neither terminated nor suspended.
-His coverage remains active throughout the placement.
-Routine in-facility medical care is paid by DJJ.
-At month 9 of his placement, he requires off-site oral surgery for an impacted wisdom tooth.
-The off-site outpatient procedure is billed to PeachCare for the dental component (note: dental services have their own coverage rules; the inpatient exception strictly applies only to inpatient hospitalization, but PeachCare's dental benefit can apply in outpatient or inpatient settings depending on procedure structure).
+Under the SUPPORT Act (Section 5022), his Medicaid eligibility (PeachCare for Kids, which he had since age 14) cannot be terminated because of his placement; it is preserved (suspended, not terminated) and reinstated at release.
+Routine in-facility medical care is paid by DJJ, because the inmate exclusion still bars federal payment for it.
+At month 9 of his placement, he requires off-site oral surgery for an impacted wisdom tooth (handled under PeachCare's dental rules, which can apply in outpatient or inpatient settings depending on procedure structure).
+Because his placement spans the period after January 1, 2025, the CAA 2023 (Section 5121) mandate also applies: in the 30 days before his release, DJJ and DCH must furnish him EPSDT screening and diagnostic services, with targeted case management for at least the 30 days before and 30 days after release.
 Upon release at age 18, his Medicaid pathway transitions from PeachCare to MAGI Adult Medicaid through Pathways to Coverage if he meets work requirements, or to other applicable adult pathways.
-The transition is smooth because his eligibility was never interrupted.
+The transition is smooth because his eligibility was preserved and the pre-release screening and case management connected him to community care.

 Latoya is 26, lives in Albany, and is enrolled in Pregnancy Medicaid.
 She is 5 months pregnant at the time of arrest.
 She is arrested for a misdemeanor and held in the Dougherty County Jail.
 Her Pregnancy Medicaid is suspended at booking.
 The county jail medical contractor coordinates with the Albany Memorial OB clinic for off-site prenatal visits during her 6-month stay.
 The prenatal visits are NOT directly Medicaid-billable because outpatient services to inmates are not within the inpatient exception.
 The cost is borne by the county jail.
 At month 5 of her jail stay, she goes into labor and is transferred to Phoebe Putney Memorial Hospital for delivery.
 The 3-day delivery admission is Medicaid-billed under the inpatient exception.
 Her baby is deemed Medicaid-eligible for 12 months under 42 USC 1396a(e)(4).
 The baby is placed with a family member while Latoya completes her sentence.
 Upon release a month after delivery, her Medicaid is re-activated under the Pregnancy Medicaid pathway, which continues for 12 months postpartum.
 She and her baby are reunited and she begins outpatient care.